byte-me-team/evergreen/README.md

 1. Loads the user’s normalized preferences from onboarding.
 2. Pulls up to `MATCHED_SUGGESTION_EVENT_LIMIT` upcoming Espoo events from the local catalog.
 3. Sends those events to Featherless in batches of `MATCHED_SUGGESTION_MODEL_BATCH`, asking for the best matches.
-4. Saves any returned matches (or fallback placeholders) in `MatchedSuggestion` with confidence scores and reasons.
+4. Saves the model’s selections in `MatchedSuggestion` with confidence scores.
+The generator now enforces a `MATCHED_SUGGESTION_LOOKAHEAD_DAYS` rolling window (default 7 days) and caps how many fresh picks land on the same day (`MATCHED_SUGGESTION_MAX_PER_DAY`, default 3) so the calendar view isn’t dominated by a single weekend.

 The middleware annotates downstream requests with the job status so the UI knows when to poll again. `/api/suggestions` replaces the old `/api/espoo-suggestions` route and returns both the ranked events and a meta block describing `{status, missing, target}`.
 The dashboard slices the top 3 by confidence, while `/suggestions` shows the full set of 10 once the backfill finishes; both pages auto-refresh whenever the middleware reports that a refill is running.